aslanvaroqua/cosmicjs-lambda-microservices/README.md

-# Netlify w/ CosmicJs Lambda Functions example and Launcher
+# Netlify w/ CosmicJs Objects

-Hi there!
-This is my playground repo to test out [Netlify’s Lambda Functions](https://www.netlify.com/docs/functions).
+This is to test out [Netlify’s Lambda Functions](https://www.netlify.com/docs/functions).
 You can see a live demo of the examples at https://cosmicjs-lambda-microservices.netlify.com.

 If you want your own copy to play around with, the quickest way to get it up